 We have financed our operations and capital expenditures principally through private sales of equity securities, the initial public offering of our common stock, a private placement of zero coupon convertible senior notes, and cash provided by operations.
-From inception through March 31, 2007, we have raised net proceeds of \$39.2 million through the sale of preferred stock in private placements, \$52.4 million from the sale of common stock in our initial public offering and \$87.4 million through the sale of zero coupon convertible senior notes.
+From inception through June 30, 2007, we have raised net proceeds of \$39.2 million through the sale of preferred stock in private placements, \$52.4 million from the sale of common stock in our initial public offering and \$87.4 million through the sale of zero coupon convertible senior notes as well as the cash flow that we generate from our operations.

 We completed a private placement on July 14, 2003 of \$90.0 million principal amount of zero coupon convertible senior notes due July 2023, which resulted in net proceeds to Sohu of approximately \$87.4 million after deduction of the initial purchaser's discount and our offering expenses.
 The notes do not pay any interest, have a zero yield to maturity, and are convertible into Sohu's common stock at a conversion price of \$44.76 per share, subject to adjustment for dividends, distributions, and upon the occurrence of certain other events.
 Each \$1,000 principal of the notes is initially convertible into 22.3414 shares of Sohu's common stock.
 Each holder of the notes will have the right, at the holder's option, to require Sohu to repurchase all or any portion of the principal amount of the holder's notes on July 14 in 2007, 2013 and 2018 at a price equal to 100% of the outstanding principal amount.
 Sohu may also redeem all or a portion of the notes for cash at any time on or after July 14, 2008 at 100% of the principal amount of the notes if the closing price of Sohu's common stock for each of the 30 consecutive trading days prior to such time was at least 130% of the conversion price or at such time at least 90% of the initial aggregate principal amount of the notes has been converted, repurchased or redeemed.
 In addition, upon a change of control event, each holder of the notes may require Sohu to repurchase some or all of its notes at a repurchase price equal to 100% of the principal amount of the notes.
-In 2005 and 2006, we early redeemed our zero coupon convertible senior notes with a face value of \$30,220,000 at a discount.
-As of March 31, 2007, the outstanding balance of our zero coupon convertible senior notes was \$59.8 million.
+In 2005 and 2006, we early redeemed our zero coupon convertible senior notes was \$59.8 million.
+As of the end of the notification period associated with the July 14, 2007 repurchase date, note holders had exercised their right to require us to repurchase principal on such notes in an aggregate amount of \$58.5 million.
+We repurchased such notes on July 16, 2007.
+After the redemption, the outstanding balance of our zero coupon convertible senior notes was \$1.3 million.